| Nursing Services

 - Central Sterile Services Division.

-Janet enjoys reading generally, listening to music especially classical, raveling, playing squash, swimming, salsa dancing and associating with those less and needy people through the Church.
+Janet enjoys reading generally, listening to music especially classical, traveling, playing squash, swimming, salsa dancing and associating with those less and needy people through the Church.

 She has worked in both medical and surgical units and specialised in paediatrics.
 She formerly chaired Nursing Process Committee and Quality Steering Committee.
 She is a member of the Medicine and Therapeutics Committee, Tender Committee and she is a member of Paediatric Nurses Chapter and NNAK.

-She is a KRN, KRM, registered with the Nursing Council of Kenya.
-Also a SRN, registered with Nursing Council of England and Wales.
+Sr Waruiru is a Kenya Registered Nurse and, Kenya Registered Midwife, registered with the Nursing Council of Kenya.
+She is also a Senior Registered Nurse, registered with Nursing Council of England and Wales.

 Sr. Marren Chunga